IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

 ## Vehicle intercom

 Vehicle intercom is the system where units in a vehicle can easily communicate among each other without noise disturbances.
-In ACRE several intercoms can coexist in a vehicle.
+In ACRE2 several intercoms can coexist in a vehicle.

 By default, intercom is enabled for the following classes and their children: